-Genomic Data Commons
+The Genomic Data Commons

 Cancer is fundamentally a disease of the genome, caused by mutations and other harmful genomic changes that alter its function and contribute to the malignant behavior of cancer cells.
 Genomic aberrations can influence the aggressiveness of tumors and the response of tumors to particular drugs.

-The GDC contains standardized data from more than 33,000 patients with cancer.
+The GDC contains genomic data from more than 33,000 patients with cancer.
 About 14,500 of those case are derived from large-scale NCI programs, such as The Cancer Genome Atlas (TCGA) and Therapeutically Applicable Research to Generate Effective Treatments (TARGET).

 These represent some of the largest and most comprehensive cancer genomics datasets in the world, together comprising more than three petabytes of data.